The USGS Water Science School

 Water generally gets to our homes in one of two ways.
 Either it is delivered by a city/county water department (or maybe from a private company), or people supply their own water, normally from a well.
 Water delivered to homes is called "public-supplied deliveries" and water that people supply themselves is called "self supplied", and is almost always from groundwater.

 The majority of America's population (about 87 percent) gets their water delivered from a public-supply system.
 This makes sense, as America's population now largely live in urban centers.
-You might want to check out a bar chart below that shows how the trend over the last 60 years of people moving to urban centers is reflected in the shrinking numbers of self-supplied people in the Nation.
+The trend over the last 70 years is of people moving to urban centers and is reflected in the shrinking numbers of self-supplied people in the Nation.

 Self-supplied domestic withdrawals for the Nation, 2010